Turn Your Treasures Into a Charitable Legacy

 Ways to Use Property as a Donation

 An outright gift.
 This allows you to benefit our work today and receive a federal income tax charitable deduction when you itemize.

 A gift in your will or living trust.
-You can leave a legacy at Girls Inc. Foundation by donating your treasures to us through your will or living trust.
-A benefit of donating property through your will is that it gives you flexibility to change your mind at any time.
+You can leave a legacy at Girls Inc. by donating property to us through your will or living trust.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by Girls Inc. Foundation, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by Girls Inc., consider making a gift to us in his or her name.

 An endowed gift.
-Create an endowment or contribute to one that is already established to ensure that your support of Girls Inc. Foundation will last forever.
+Create an endowment or contribute to one that is already established to ensure that your support of Girls Inc. will last forever.